kwatry/api-documentation/OAuthFlowDetails.md

 }
 ```

-* **access_token** - the iOKids access token to use in API calls.
+* **access_token** - the playPORTAL access token to use in API calls.
 Use this token in the "Authorization" header as follows:
     ```Authorization: Bearer ACCESS_TOKEN```
-    The access token is a JSON Web Token which can be decoded to retrieve a unique identifier of the iOKids user.
+    The access token is a JSON Web Token which can be decoded to retrieve a unique identifier of the playPORTAL user.
 * **refresh_token** - once the access token expires, the web server application can retrieve a new one with the refresh token (see below)
 * **expires_in** - in how many seconds the access token will expire